electronicwilderness/ewfs/README.md

 # Electronic Wilderness File System (EWFS)

 ## Introduction
 The driving force behind this file system is to provide a high performance file system for embedded microcontroller based devices.
 It is intended to be used with flash memory where the file system predominantly reads data and not continuously updating files.
-This use case greatly simplifies and narrows down the operational space not to include the file system concepts listed in section 2.4.
+This use case greatly simplifies and narrows down the operational space not to include the file system concepts listed below.
 ### Requirements
-Small memory (RAM) footprint.
+* Small memory (RAM) footprint.
-Support of directories and files.
+* Support of directories and files.
-High performance for embedded systems.
+* High performance for embedded systems.
-Support generated files by the microcontroller and stored files in flash.
+* Support generated files by the microcontroller and stored files in flash.
 ## Design
 The current implementation is done with a PIC32MZEF Starter Kit and was intended to replace the MPFS files.
 The byte order of values are Least Significant Byte (LSB) first.